psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

     }
 }
 ```
 That's the juice, the very sweet extract of the logic.
-Application can work only having this and the rest is not important.
+The application can work only having this and the rest is not important.
 Ok, validating input data is also important, but we could survive without it.
 We can clearly see the required [context bounds](https://docs.scala-lang.org/tutorials/FAQ/context-bounds.html) for the implementation:
 * `GenUUID` to generated unique id;